Meister for Continuous Integration at Scale

 Accelerated Builds for Continuous Integration

 Meister has the intelligence to drastically reduce your build times for full builds and down to a few seconds with accurate incremental builds.
 Meister uses Build Avoidance only re-building the source code that has been changed.
-Because Meister tracks the low level dependencies, your incremental builds are reliable reducing the need for executing a full 'clean' build.
-Meister also builds independent artifacts in parallel using low level source code scanning to determine the dependencies without the need to write a script that manages the ordering.
 So easy!
 Meister supports build acceleration for all supported languages including Java, .Net, C++, C-Unix and others including the ability to manage multiple .Net Solution files in a single parallel build stream.

 Jenkins Continuous Integration at Scale

 OpenMake Meister's Server Pool management features include the ability to automatically select the most efficient machine in the pool for the fastest processing possible.
 You can use Meister's in conjunction with Jenkins to scale your Continuous Integration across large build environment.
 And you can add Build Servers and Pools for load balancing as you need them keeping your cost low and managed.